arkku/dotfiles/README.md

 * `gls` – `git ls-files --exclude-standard`
 * `glsm` – `git ls-files -m -o --exclude-standard` (modified files)
 * `gbranch` – `git checkout -b`
+* `gfeature` – make a new branch, prefixing the name given as argument with `feature/`, and push the branch to upstream (default `origin`, but may be given as the second argument)
+* `gfeaturedone` – push and then delete the current branch if its name starts with `feature/` and check out `master` (or the branch given as argument)
+* `gtag` – create a new signed tag, and push tags
 * `gresetmb` – `git reset` to merge base of `HEAD` and the commit or branch (default `master`) given as argument (e.g., `gresetmb develop` will reset the current feature branch to the point where it diverged from the branch